HapticFinance/docs/content/aelin_howto.md

 # Aelin Key terms and how they apply

-Here are some terms you will come across while participating in the Kwenta Community Aelin raise and how they apply to this specific raise.
+Here are some terms you will come across while participating in the Haptic Aelin raise.

 | Keywords      | Description |  For Haptic raise     |